 Seth sighed feeling tired and defeated.
 “I do, Spencer.
 Fine!
 She’ll dump me when she’s had enough.”

 “It’s the best for both of you,” Spencer said retrieving his bow from the clamp and pointing Seth to the door of his garage.
 “This the last you’ll ever see of me.
 You’re not welcome in my house.
-I expect you to be gone in no more than three months.”
+You have three months to be gone.”

 Seth nodded as Spencer walked him out.
 He extended his hand but Spencer scoffed at his gesture and turned around, spitting as he went back to his tools.

-Seth was humiliated and furious.
+Seth felt a mix of heaviness and rage.
 He thought Janet’s father was bluffing and he’d teach him a lesson.
 He became the role-model boyfriend in front of Janet, attentive and loving, joining her in celebration of the Seattle Seahawks, and showing unbridled devotion.
 Seth enjoyed his crowning moment when Janet took him to her father’s surprise birthday party.
 He took pleasure in Spencer’s stupefaction and inability to fend him off when he gave him a hug.

 Seth continued his relationship with Janet but never gave up his unfaithful ways.
 He knew Spencer would be on the lookout but that did not deter him, and only encouraged him to take more precautions.
 He used his business trips, conferences, and late days at works for his offenses and thought he was fooling everyone.
 He felt triumphant.